AdobeDocs/analytics-platform.en/help/data-views/component-settings/behavior.md

 ---
 # Behavior component settings

 Behavior settings are available on both dimensions and metrics.
-The available settings depend on the component type and schema data type.
+The availability of settings depend on the component type and schema data type.

 ![Behavior settings](../assets/behavior-settings.png)